ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - A backward compatibility issue in the function `getById` to ensure it correctly handles responses from the `accountById` query.
 Older versions that return a `Buffer` (representing just the account.id), are now properly supported alongside the newer `AccountResponse` type
+- The query `accountById` now works with all previous versions of rell.

 ### Removed 🗑️